 Britain and other European nations initially declined to join the Common Market and established the weaker European Free Trade Association (EFTA) in 1960 as an alternative.
 By the early 1960s, however, the Common Market nations showed signs of significant economic growth, and Britain changed its mind.
 Because of its close ties to the United States, however, French President Charles de Gaulle twice vetoed British admission, and Britain did not join the EC until January 1973, when Ireland and Denmark also became EC members.
 Greece joined in 1981, Portugal and Spain in 1986, and the former East Germany as part of reunified Germany in 1990.

 In early 1990s, the European Community became the basis for the European Union (EU), which was established in 1993 following ratification of the Maastricht Treaty.
 The treaty called for a strengthened European parliament, the creation of a central European bank and common currency, and a common defense policy.
 In addition to a single European common market, member states would also participate in a larger common market, called the European Economic Area.
 Austria, Finland, and Sweden became members of the EU in 1995.
-As of early 2007, there were twenty-seven member states in total, and further growth was expected.
+In 2009, the EEC was absorbed into the EU's framework.
+As of 2022, the EU had 27 member states.